Next Southampton manager betting odds: Will Still hot favourite to take Saints job as Danny Rohl interest cools

 The relationship between Rohl and Wednesday owner Dejphon Chansiri has since been rather strained – something not helped by the club’s recent financial worries.

-Gary O’Neil was a 20/1 outsider when Juric was sacked, but has climbed the market in the last week.
+Gary O’Neil was a 20/1 outsider when Juric was sacked, but he steadily climbed the market.

 He has been out of work since being sacked by Wolves back in December, but enjoyed a strong first season with the club, taking them to a 14th placed finish and the FA Cup quarter-final.